shawnsmith88/RabbitMQPractice/README.md

 the default port is 5672

 ## other side notes:
-ensure that you enable the management plugin with rabbitmq-plugins enable rabbitmq\_management go to http://localhost:15672 in your preferred and login with the above credentials to view the transmission of data in gui form
+ensure that you enable the management plugin with '''rabbitmq-plugins enable rabbitmq\_management''' go to http://localhost:15672 in your preferred and login with the above credentials to view the transmission of data in gui form